mk-fg/ghg/README.rst

-Nonce is only derived from plaintext hash if --stable option is specified, which should exclude possibility of reuse for different plaintexts, yet provide deterministic output for the same file, otherwise random.
+Nonce is only derived from plaintext hash if --stable option is specified, which should exclude possibility of reuse for different plaintexts, yet provide deterministic output for the same file, otherwise is random.

 "enc_ver" is encoded into "header" lines in case encryption algorithm might change in the future.